MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-lessons-outcomes.md

 ### Lesson 3: Separating Functional Release from Technical Release

-Understanding the concept of decoupling release and deployment, and the principle of silent release/silent deployment.
+Understanding and learning the concept of decoupling release and deployment, and the principle of silent release/silent deployment.

-Also understanding the concept of having a released feature but not deployed, since the moment a new feature is deployed, it is also released to the end users.
+Also, understand the concept of having a released feature but not deployed, since the moment a new feature is deployed, it is also released to the end users.

 ### Lesson 4: Understanding Several Deployment Patterns

-Understanding the different Deployment patterns like:
+Understanding and learning the different Deployment patterns like:

 - Blue-Green Deployment.
 - Canary Release.
 - Dark Launching.
 - Progressive exposure deployment.

+Also, understand how to Choose the right deployment pattern, how to enable Continuous Integration and Continuous Deployment, and some examples for different release management tools.

-Finally, apply and implement the following demo/exercise:
+Also, apply and implement the following demos/exercises.

 - Enable Continuous Integration and Continuous Deployment.